Local analytic classification of q-difference equations: Contents of the paper

 It is important to notice that the construction of $q$-analogs of classical objects (special functions\ldots) is not canonical, there are in general several ``good" $q$-analogs.
-So there are several $q$-analogs of the Borel-Laplace summation (and multisummation): there are several choices for Borel and Laplace kernels (depending on a choice of $q$-analog of the exponential function) and several choices of the integration contours (continuous or discrete in Jackson style) \cite{RamisPanorama}, \cite{rz}, \cite{zh1,zh2,zh3}.
+So there are several $q$-analogs of the Borel-Laplace summation (and multisummation)\footnote{Note however that the ``algebraic summation'' introduced in \cite{JSStokes} and recalled and used here in chapter \ref{chapter:geometryofF(M)} is actually just a special case of the general summation process described in chapter \ref{chapter:asymptotictheory}: when one restricts to solutions of $q$-difference equations, the algorithm of summation admits a more elementary expression.}: there are several choices for Borel and Laplace kernels (depending on a choice of $q$-analog of the exponential function) and several choices of the integration contours (continuous or discrete in Jackson style) \cite{RamisPanorama}, \cite{rz}, \cite{zh1,zh2,zh3}.
+The paper \cite{LuZ} studies a case where distinct processes give the same result, while \cite{CZMORD} dwells on the difference of such results to obtain modularity properties. \\

 Our choice of summation here seems quite "optimal": the entries of our Stokes matrices are \emph{elliptic functions} (\cf\ the ``$q$-sigma periodic matrices" of Birkhoff-Guenther program), moreover Stokes matrices are meromorphic in the parameter of ``$q$-direction of summation"; this is essential for applications to $q$-difference Galois theory (\cf\ \cite{RS1,RS2,RS3}).
 Unfortunately we did not obtain explicit integral formulae for this summation (except for some particular cases), in contrast with what happens for other summations introduced before by the third author.